Moin Khan

 Muhammad Moin Khan (born 23 September 1971) is a Pakistani cricket administrator, coach, and former cricketer, primarily a wicket-keeper-batsman, who remained a member of the Pakistani national cricket team from 1990 to 2004.
 He was a part of the Pakistani squad which won the 1992 Cricket World Cup.
-He has also captained the Pakistani side, and led the team to be the champions of the 2000 Asia Cup.
+He has also captained the Pakistani team, and led the team to be the champions of the 2000 Asia Cup.

-He made his international debut against the West Indies at Multan.

-He took over 100 catches in Test cricket, has scored over 3,000 ODI runs, and has taken over 200 catches in ODI cricket.
+He made his international debut against the West Indies at Multan.He took over 100 catches in Test cricket, has scored over 3,000 ODI runs, and has taken over 200 catches in ODI cricket.

 He is credited with coining the name of Saqlain Mushtaq's mystery delivery that goes from leg to off, as the doosra.
 It means the "other one" in Urdu.

 Personal life

 Khan's elder son Owais married television actress Mariam Ansari in February 2021.

 His younger son Azam Khan made his T20I debut for Pakistan against England in July 2021 and plays for Islamabad United in the PSL.